bothub-it/bothub/documentation/docs/nlu-request.md

 ### Authorization Token

 To make requests you need an Authorization Token.
-It identifies who are the user and what bot (repository) is responsible for processing, in other words, each user has a token for each repository that they have access to.
+It identifies the user and which bot (repository) is responsible for processing the request, in other words, each user has a token for each repository that they have access to.

 You can retrieve this Authorization Token visiting your repository page in Bothub Webapp at Analyze tab or make [authenticated request to API]() to [Authorization Token Endpoint]().

-The Authorization Token is a UUID using canonical textual representation.
+The Authorization Token is an UUID using canonical textual representation, as follows:

 **E.g.:**